 When choosing the right type of polycarbonate sheeting for your project, there are a few factors you’ll want to consider.

-For example, if you’re looking for polycarbonate roofing material, you’ll need to consider the weight of the sheet and how it will be supported.
+For example, if you’re looking for polycarbonate material, you’ll need to consider the weight of the sheet and how it will be supported.

 You should also consider the climate where the project is located.